e2eSolutionArchitect/academy/projects/fastfood-ordering-system.md

 ### Goal: An end-to-end hands-on experience to design, develop, and implement a complete solution in the cloud that touches every major area.
 An intern for this project achieves the optimum ability to work in any IT organization with confidence.

+## This project is part of 3 Months Cloud MASTERCLASS
+Here is just the overview of the project.
+Each section ( infra, network, devops, security etc) is part of MASTERCLASS content.
+For any questions regarding the masterclass please [check here](https://github.com/e2eSolutionArchitect/academy/tree/main/masterclass) and drop a note to us at som@e2eSolutionArchitect.com

 |   |   |
 |---|---|
 |  ***Description*** |  As a Cloud Engineer, you are hired for a Fast Food Startup company in the retail industry.
 You have been assigned to design and develop a system for fast food ordering. |